joshmarinacci/meowlang/blog4/blog4.md

 ```

-add new action the semantics. uses the increasingly miss named MNumber class
+Now let's add a new action to the semantics for String.
+This action creates a new instance of MNumber from
+the source string.
+Now that we are using the MNumber class for booleans and strings, we should probably
+rename it to something more general in the future, like MValue.

 ```
         String: (a, text, b) => new AST.MNumber(text.sourceString)
 ```

-more unit tests
+And of course a few more unit tests

 ```
 //string literals